O-Robotics/layer_0_supervisors/amr_sweeper_interface_server/README.md

   Run `ufw status` as root.
 - If port is not opened, open it by executing following command as root:
   `ufw allow from 192.168.2.0/28 to 192.168.2.1 port 8080 proto tcp`.
+- No changes should be done on the RUTX11 router.

 Notes:
 - the node binds to `0.0.0.0:8080` by default so operators on the router LAN can reach it